-The practice had implemented systems to assess, monitor and manage risks to patients and staff safety.
-This included sharps safety and sepsis awareness.
-There were no lone worker risk assessments in place.
-The practice manager gave assurance that they would complete these within the next week.
+The practice had implemented systems to assess, monitor and manage risks to patient and staff safety.
+This included sharps safety, sepsis awareness and lone working.

 Emergency equipment and medicines were available and checked in accordance with national guidance.

 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.